Free Speech at Work to be Put Under the Legal Microscope

-Kieran Pender, Senior Legal Advisor with the International Bar Association and ANU College of Law Visiting Fellow, will speak at the Free Speech at Work Conference in May.
+Kieran Pender, Senior Legal Advisor with the International Bar Association and ANU College of Law Visiting Fellow, will moderate the panel discussion on free speech at work.

-IPAA is pleased to partner with the ANU College of Law in deliver an event later in 2020 examining ‘Free speech at work: Folau, Banerji and beyond?’.
+IPAA is pleased to partner with the ANU College of Law in the delivery of a free webinar to celebrate the College’s 60th Anniversary called ‘Free speech at work: Folau, Banerji and beyond?’.

-Last year the High Court of Australia endorsed the validity of the Department of Immigration’s termination of a public servant’s employment for her anonymous tweets; and until a recent settlement, the Federal Court Circuit was hearing Israel Folau’s challenge to his dismissal by Rugby Australia over controversial social media posts.
+In 2019 the High Court of Australia endorsed the validity of the Department of Immigration’s termination of a public servant’s employment for her anonymous tweets; and until a settlement was reached late in the year, the Federal Court Circuit was hearing Israel Folau’s challenge to his dismissal by Rugby Australia over controversial social media posts.

-Mr Pender observed that these cases “give rise to complex and often unsettled legal questions, at the intersection of employment law, constitutional law and anti-discrimination law”.
+Speaking recently on the issue of free speech at work, Mr Pender said ‘the recent cases of Banerji and Folau give rise to complex and often unsettled legal questions, at the intersection of employment law, constitutional law and anti-discrimination law’.

-“As the distinction between at-work and off-duty continues to blur in modern workplaces, it is unlikely these challenges will fade,” said Mr Pender.
+Mr Pender also expressed his view that as the distinction between at-work and off-duty continues to blur in modern workplaces it is unlikely these challenges will fade.

-The event will consider where the lines should be drawn, and how it might be possible to reconcile employees’ speech rights with the interests of employers from practical, theoretical, policy and comparative perspectives.
+The panel discussion will consider where the lines should be drawn, and how it might be possible to reconcile employees’ speech rights with the interests of employers from practical, theoretical, policy and comparative perspectives.